 It’s not!
 Happy clients are clients who have longevity with me, but it also means I am not marching forward in exploring new projects and tasks that build ME up and moves my biz FORWARD.

 One thing I learned many moons ago (and this is what I struggle to implement) is that you need to work on your own things DAILY.
-Like 1-2 hours everyday or they just become yet another Great Idea that gets shelved for “some day.”
+Like 1-2 hours every day or they just become yet another Great Idea that gets shelved for “someday.”
 I have good intentions on this…but tend to run out of day before I have a chance to turn from OPS (Other Peoples Stuff) to MOS (My Own Stuff).

 Here’s a couple of other things I need to remind myself (and others) of every.stinkin.day:

 Sometimes you need to be a Hedgehog: It’s no secret I am HUGE Leonie Dawson fan.
-This brilliant, quirky and savvy mom has shown my ways to honor myself and do my best work for over 3 years now.
-After suffering a pretty massive case of burnout that resulted in her re-evaluating her own focus with her multi-million dollar business, she wrote this amazing article that I have read and re-read about 5 times.
+This brilliant, quirky and savvy mom has shown me ways to honor myself and do my best work for over 3 years now.
+After suffering a pretty massive case of burnout that resulted in her re-evaluating her own focus on her multi-million dollar business, she wrote this amazing article that I have read and re-read about 5 times.

 “The Hedgehog Concept is based on an ancient Greek parable that states: ‘The fox knows many things, but the hedgehog knows one big thing.
 Hedgehogs, however, are slow and steady, and people often overlook them because they’re quiet and unassuming.
 But, unlike the fox, they are able to simplify the world and focus on one overarching vision.
 It’s this principle that guides everything they do, and helps them succeed against all odds.